opensearch-project/opensearch-benchmark-workloads/big5/README.md

 * `document_uncompressed_size_in_bytes`: If specifying an alternate data corpus, the uncompressed size of the corpus.
 * `document_url`:  If specifying an alternate data corpus, the full path to the corpus file (optional).
 * `error_level` (default: "non-fatal"): Available for bulk operations only to specify ignore-response-error-level.
+* `index_body` (default: "index.json"): The name of the file containing the index settings and mappings.
 * `index_name` (default: "big5"): The name of the index the workload should create and use for its operations.
 * `index_settings`: A list of index settings.
 Index settings defined elsewhere (e.g. `number_of_replicas`) need to be overridden explicitly.
 * `ingest_percentage` (default: 100): A number between 0 and 100 that defines how much of the document corpus should be ingested.